jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > SPECIAL RULES:
 - **Battle Focus**
 - **Infiltrate**, **Objective Secured**
-- **Cameleoline Cloaks:** If a model in this unit would be considered Partially Obscured from the point of view of an enemy model, it is considered Heavily Obscured instead.
-- **Sheltered Fighters:** Models in this unit receive a +1 bonus to Cover saving throws.
+- **Cameleoline Cloaks:** While this unit is wholly within an Area terrain feature, or while every model in this unit is within 1" of any terrain feature (except Hills), this unit is Shrouded.

 #### > OPTIONS:
 (none)